la10736/rstest/README.md

 Implicit test attributes have a lower priority than [`explicit test attributes`](#explicit-test-attribute).
 If you have an unrelated attribute whose path ends in `test`, you should declare an explicit test attribute for deconfliction.

+When using an implicit test attribute, ensure it appears after any `#[case()]` attributes so that the attribute binds to the test function and not the case.

 ### Default Test Attribute